Londnr Magazine is indulgent reading for the curious mind.

 A born and bred Londoner, Nina holds a UCL literature degree and has a background working in art acquisition.
-Having worked as a freelance journalist both in digital and print, Nina launched Londnr in 2o15 where she remains at the helm of editorial at Londnr, creating and curating content as well as securing partnerships.
+After working as a freelance journalist both in digital and print, Nina launched Londnr in 2o15 where she remains at the helm.
 In 2016 she won The Hospital Club Top 100 ‘Rising Star’ award, which celebrates influential and innovative people working across Britain’s creative industries, in 2018 she won the Young Stationers’ Prize in the category of publishing, digital and print.
 She’s always on the lookout for exciting new voices in the city!

 With a first-class film degree from Falmouth University, James appeared in London to take up a Master’s in Media, Power and Public Affairs at Royal Holloway.
 With a wide range of experience across film, journalism and politics James now holds the post of publisher for Londnr.
 He’s primarily responsible for managing operations and overseeing marketing.

 Daniel has spent many years working with an international charity in the USA and Panama, successfully promoting sustainability and improving the living conditions of indigenous tribes in Latin America.
 As an experienced Project Management Professional, while working on numerous fundraising events and charity projects, Daniel supported many departments, from finance, planning, logistics, HR, artist liaison, as well as overseeing day to day operations.